Guidelines for Poster Presenters

 To be certain that the image won't work in enlarged size, uncheck “Resample image” and type in “8” for the width.

 The resolution at this size will only be ~58 dpi, well short of the required 96 dpi.

 After determining that an image will be sharp in enlarged format, insert it into the placeholder.
 Use the resizing handle on a corner of the image and hold down the shift key while you click-and-drag.
 This enlarges the image proportionally, without distortion.

-Your poster will be printed on campus on plotter printers located in Science computer lab.
+If desired, you may choose to have your poster printed for your own purposes.
+Posters will be printed on campus on plotter printers located in the Hall of Science computer lab.